 New Johnsonville is a very small city located in the state of Tennessee.
 With a population of 1,806 people and just one neighborhood, New Johnsonville is the 229th largest community in Tennessee.

-Because occupations involving physical labor dominate the local economy, New Johnsonville is generally considered to be a blue-collar town.
-41.05% of the New Johnsonville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+New Johnsonville is a blue-collar town, with 41.05% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, New Johnsonville is a city of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in New Johnsonville who work in office and administrative support (10.29%), management occupations (6.38%), and sales jobs (6.26%).

-As is often the case in a small city, New Johnsonville doesn't have a public transportation system that people use for their commute.
+New Johnsonville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in New Johnsonville in 2022 was $31,712, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
 This equates to an annual income of $126,848 for a family of four.
 However, New Johnsonville contains both very wealthy and poor people as well.